appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs.md

 6\.
 Enable container insights (this gives CloudWatch monitoring and helps to debug).

 7\.
-Leave the Container instance IAM role as default (**ecsInstanceRole**), if you do not have one AWS will create it for you.
+Leave the Container instance IAM role as default (**ecsInstanceRole**), if you don't have one AWS creates it for you.

 8\.
 Hit the **Create button**.
 It may take a minute for your cluster to be ready.